 The minimum requirements of the Economics undergraduate major are not designed to be training for doctoral economics programs.
 Students who plan to continue their education should take more quantitative courses than the minimum required for the major.
 Preparation should start early in your undergraduate education.
+In addition to the information below, we recommend visiting the Career Center and the Career Library for additional graduate school planning resources.

 Students who plan on going on to graduate school should participate in research as an undergraduate, and plan on writing an honors thesis during their senior year.
+NOTE: For students who completed P/NP courses in 2020-2021, we recommend reviewing this statement from the Council of Deans which reaffirms UC Berkeley's Graduate Division committment to a holistic review.

 - Math 1A-1B